Taiyelolu1/LA-Crime-Analysis/README.md

 After data cleaning, a new column **Hour** was created by extracting the hours from the column **Time_Occ**.
 This was done in the Power Query Editor.

 Outside Power Query Editor, a **DateTable** was created using the minimum date from the column Date_Occ and maximum date from the column Date_Rptd.
+The table contained columns for date, year, Month Number, Month, Day number and Day.
 This table was marked as the date table.
 A new relationship was then created between the DateTable and the Date_Occ as well as the DateTable and Date_Rptd.

 In addition, I created new measures and new columns to provide in-depth insights into the various crime records.
 Some of these measures and columns include: